 2. Natural Learning

-Core Education utilizes and preserves natural learning, which is direct learning from the environment.
+Core Education utilizes and preserves the way children learn naturally, which is directly from the environment.
+By providing a purposeful environment, children can learn optimally.

 3. Whole Learning